LauriTahvanainen/Cyber-Security-Base-2021-Project-1/documents/flawDocumentation.md

 ### Description
 The self-made authentication system does not use cryptographically strong enough of a hashing function for the passwords.
 The implementation uses the MD5 algorithm, which is not considered safe anymore.
 An 8 character password can be cracked in a handful of minutes.
-Also, the password are not salted.
+Also, the passwords are not salted.
 Not using salting makes the already weak hashes vulnerable to attacks that use precomputed tables of passwords and hashes.
 ### Fix
 The system should use a safe hashing function such as SHA-3 with random salting.
 The salt should be long, in case of SHA-3 atleast 256 bits.